-Where children are travelling alone, or with one parent/guardian, we recommend that you carry a Notarised letter of consent for travel signed by the non-travelling parent(s) or guardian.
+Where children are travelling alone, or with one parent/guardian, carry a Notarised letter of consent for travel signed by the non-travelling parent(s) or guardian.
 For more information on travelling with children in the United States, see the

 United States Customs and Border Protection website.

-If you are a United States lawful permanent resident (Greencard holder), you will be asked for your Alien Registration Number and your country of normal residence when you check in for your flight.
+If you are a US lawful permanent resident (Greencard holder), you will be asked for your Alien Registration Number and your country of normal residence when you check in for your flight.

-Many United States lawful permanent residents believe they can live abroad as long as they return to the United States at least once a year.
+Many US lawful permanent residents believe they can live abroad as long as they return to the United States at least once a year.
 This is incorrect.
 Permanent residents who leave the United States for extended periods, or who cannot show their intent to live permanently in the United States, may lose their permanent resident status.
-Full details are contained in the United States Government's publication
+Full details are contained in the US Government's publication

 Welcome to the United States: A Guide for New Immigrants.